SamCrabtree/Portfolio/README.md

   This requirement has been met with the following features:

-       A. The portfolio.html page has a flexbox gallery of completed projects/assignments.
+       A. The portfolio.html page has a flexbox gallery of completed projects/assignments that changes layout and width depending on the width of screen.

-       B. The header/navigation menu across all html pages changes with media queries.
+       B. The header/navigation menu across all html pages changes with media queries from rows to colums and re-arranges thee entries.

+       C. Under the demos the cafe.html page features multiple nested CSS Grids while organizing the cafe menu.

 2. A navigation menu that expands and collapses properly at desktop and mobile sizes, such as by switching between vertical and horizontal styles, or is opened and closed by clicking the “hamburger” icon